Electric fields and substrates dramatically accelerate spin relaxation in graphene: Results

-We start with the simpler analysis of the SO field in first principles calculations compared to previous models, before presenting first-principles calculations of spin-phonon relaxation.
-Conventionally, theoretical studies approximate the impact of the substrate-induced SO field as a Bychkov-Rashba term in the effective Hamiltonian, containing an undetermined SO coupling-strength parameter.\cite{zollner2019GraphhBNAbInitioSpinRelax, vicent2017graphSpinTempCorrugation, fratini2013graphFlexuralAnis2To3Thoer, ertler2009graphSubsSpinTheor} In the simplest case, the substrate-induced SO field modification is assumed to behave like an electric field applied perpendicular to the graphene plane.\cite{ertler2009graphSubsSpinTheor} This results in a fully in-plane effective SO magnetic field, $\vec{B}_{\vec{k}}$, which is constant in magnitude but varies in direction with wave-vector $\vec{k}$.
+We begin with an analysis of the spin-orbit (SO) effective magnetic field in first-principles calculations (FIG.~\ref{fig:SOF}), prior to presenting detailed FPDM calculations of spin-phonon relaxation.
+Free-standing graphene is inversion symmetric, which implies a zero SO field (FIG.~\ref{fig:SOF}(a)), while electric fields and substrates can break this symmetry and introduce a non-zero SO field.
+Conventionally, theoretical studies approximate the impact of the substrate-induced SO field as a Bychkov-Rashba term in the effective Hamiltonian, with a single empirical parameter for the overall coupling strength.\cite{zollner2019GraphhBNAbInitioSpinRelax, vicent2017graphSpinTempCorrugation, fratini2013graphFlexuralAnis2To3Thoer, ertler2009graphSubsSpinTheor} In the simplest case, the substrate-induced SO field modification is assumed to behave like an electric field applied perpendicular to the graphene plane.\cite{ertler2009graphSubsSpinTheor} This results in a fully in-plane effective SO magnetic field, $\vec{B}_{\vec{k}}$, which is constant in magnitude but varies in direction with wave-vector $\vec{k}$, as seen in (FIG.~\ref{fig:SOF}(b)).
 However, realistic substrates can create an atomic-scale electrostatic potential variation on the graphene that is much more complex than a uniform electric field.
 Correspondingly, the directionality of the substrate SO field may differ strongly from the simple picture above.